Shane Warne: In popular culture

 Warne made a cameo appearance on the Australian sitcom Kath & Kim in 2007.
 He also appeared on BBC Television panel game A Question of Sport, taking on the captaincy for three shows and appearing regularly.

 In September 2022, it was reported that Australia's Nine Network had begun work on Warnie, a two-part biopic about Warne's life, within weeks of his death, describing the television miniseries as a fitting tribute.
 Friends and family of Warne described the project as insensitive and urged the broadcaster to scrap the series, feeling it was too soon after his death to make it.
 The series never had approval from the Shane Warne Legacy, the entity that owns all of Shane Warne's Intellectual Property.
 Written by Matt Ford, the first part of the miniseries premiered on 25 June 2023, with the second episode airing the following night with Alex Williams portraying Warne.
 The biopic aired to mostly negative reviews from the public and critics.

+The 2009 track "Jiggery Pokery" by The Duckworth Lewis Method retells the story of Warne bowling the "Ball of the Century".